sbala123/sbala123/README.md

 - **Cloud Platforms:** AWS, Azure

 ## 🌐 Let's Connect
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/balamurugan-subramani-6740b319a/)!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/balamurugansubramani99/)!

 ## 📫 Get in Touch
 I’d love to hear from you!
-Reach out via email at [muruganbala6545@gmail.com](mailto:muruganbala6545@gmail.com).
+Email me at [muruganbala6545@gmail.com](mailto:muruganbala6545@gmail.com).

 ---